bblinder/Splunk/SystemScanner/README.md

 [Stop-Service/Start-Service] splunk-otel-collector
 ```

-**Logging**
+### Logging

-The scripts uses Python's built-in logging module to provide detailed logs at various levels (INFO, DEBUG, ERROR).
-You can configure the logging level in `logger_config.py`.
+While the main output is printed to the console, the script also generates a log file (`system_scanner.log`) in the same directory.
+This log file can be useful for debugging purposes.

-**Error Handling**
+## Error Handling

-The scripts includes robust error handling mechanisms using try-except blocks to catch potential exceptions during subprocess execution and registry access (on Windows).
+The script includes robust error handling mechanisms to catch potential exceptions during execution.
+Any errors or unexpected behaviors will be reflected in the output.

-**Contributing**
+## Contributing

 If you wish to contribute to this project, please fork the repository and submit a pull request.

-**Use standard Python libraries** to maintain portability and minimize dependencies.
+**Note**: This project uses standard Python libraries to maintain portability and minimize dependencies.